wuan/blitzortung_apps/content/en/docs/apps/background.md

 | ![](/app/background/gmapv1_1.6.5.png) | ![](/app/background/osm_2.0.0.png) |
 |---|---|

-## Introducing automatic grid size and data mode
+## Introducing automatic grid size and local data mode

+Introduced in June 2020 with Version 2.1.0 (265)

 Introducing the local data mode has already been a big step forward for minimising the data transfer and server load for background operation.
 Still having global data queries with 5 km raster from interactive app usage has been hitting the servers.